dhellmann/pymotw-3/source/threading/index.rst

 In addition to using :class:`Events`, another way of synchronizing threads is through using a :class:`Condition` object.
-Because the :class:`Condition` uses a :class:`Lock`, it can be tied to a shared resource.
-This allows threads to wait for the resource to be updated.
-In this example, the :func:`consumer()` threads wait for the :class:`Condition` to be set before continuing.
-The :func:`producer()` thread is responsible for setting the condition and notifying the other threads that they can continue.
+Because the :class:`Condition` uses a :class:`Lock`, it can be tied to a shared resource, allowing multiple threads to wait for the resource to be updated.
+In this example, the :func:`consumer` threads wait for the :class:`Condition` to be set before continuing.
+The :func:`producer` thread is responsible for setting the condition and notifying the other threads that they can continue.